Can I pay my water/sewer bill online?

 How do I dispose of yard waste or branches?

 Curb-side landscape waste bag collection uses biodegradable, 2-ply Kraft paper bags purchased by the user at a retail store of their choice.
-To be collected by the City, users must attach a $0.50 City of Kewanee Excess Bag sticker to each landscape waste bag.
-City of Kewanee Excess Bag stickers may be purchased at City Hall, Ayerco, Beck Oil on 2nd St, Beck South, Farm King, JoJo's Convenience Store, CVS Drug, Shell Express, Sullivan Foods & Walgreen's.
-Landscape waste bags are picked up on Mondays only between approximately March 15th and the first Monday of December.
-If a holiday falls during a particular week, landscape waste will not be picked up that week.
-It will be picked up on the following Monday.
+To be collected by the City, users must attach a $1.00 City of Kewanee Excess Bag sticker to each landscape waste bag.
+City of Kewanee Excess Bag stickers may be purchased at City Hall, Beck Oil (East 2nd St. and Tenney St.), Farm King, JoJo's Convenience Store, CVS Drug, Shell Express, Sullivan Foods, Walgreen's & Casey's.
+Landscape waste bags are picked up on Mondays only between the third Monday in March and the first Monday of December.
+If a holiday falls during a particular week, landscape waste will not be picked up that week and will be picked up on the following Monday.
 Bags should be set out on Sunday night.
 The number of landscape waste bags that may be set out for pickup is unlimited.
-During the months of April, May, October and November, Wednesdays and Saturdays are designated burn days in the City, if conditions are favorable.
+During the months of April, May, June, September, October and November, Wednesdays and Saturdays are designated burn days in the City, if conditions are favorable.
 Check back on this website, listen to the Kewanee radio station or call City Hall to get information regarding a burn day.
 (Call 852-2611 then press “6” for automated information on burn days).
 Only landscape waste may be burned.

 I want to dig in my yard, can you locate the water line?